 Overall, since 2017 we have had only 12 academic positions become vacant, including the new FNBFs.
-17% of applicants and shortlisted candidates to these roles were female, and three of the offers made and accepted were to women (27%; Error!
-Reference source not found.); two of these were Statutory Professorships (the most senior academic posts).
+17% of applicants and shortlisted candidates to these roles were female, and three of the offers made a nd accepted were to women (27%; Table 20 redacted); two of these were Statutory Professorships (the most senior academic posts).
 Associate Professor roles are typically permanent, and open positions are comparatively rare (3 since 2017; all appointees men).
 When we decided to discontinue recruiting to fixed-term Departmental Lecturer positions in favour of Fellowships, our aim was to reduce the gender pay gap and increase the representation of women in permanent positions.
 This has not been the effect in practice, with the gender imbalance in AP positions persisting.

 Research positions offer most scope for immediate improvement due to the fixed-term nature of these roles.
 Since 2016, we have had 45 postdoctoral research positions advertised and filled.
-For these, on average 25% of applicants and 24% of shortlisted candidates were female; 20% of offers accepted were female, constituting only a small drop in representation through the recruitment process (Error!
-Reference source not found.).
-Nationally, however, 29% of PGR students are female (Error!
-Reference source not found.).
+For these, on average 25% of applicants and 24% of shortlisted candidates were female; 20% of offers accepted were female, constituting only a small drop in representation through the recruitment process (Table 20 redated).
+Nationally, however, 29% of PGR students are female (Figure 30 redacted).
 Retaining women and other underrepresented groups from postgraduate studies into postdoctoral research positions is a persistent issue within our sector and subject area.